dlabree/svg-blobs/README.md

 **<a href="http://www.dlab.nyc/testlab/svg-blobs/lavalamp.html" target="_blank">Lava Lamp</a>:** Here's the first "practical" application of all this nonsense which, ironically, is even more nonsensical.
 A clipping path is introduced here to "contain" the blobs into a neat little lava lamp shape!

-**<a href="http://www.dlab.nyc/testlab/svg-blobs/blob5.html" target="_blank">Example 5</a>:** *(Work in progress)* Adds capability to reference data from external SVG file.
-Getting tripped up on how best to reference the actual elements within the code and looking for the cleanest solution (that the library clearly provides!)
+**<a href="http://www.dlab.nyc/testlab/svg-blobs/blob5.html" target="_blank">Example 5</a>:** Adds capability to reference data from external SVG file.

+**<a href="http://www.dlab.nyc/testlab/svg-blobs/blob5.html" target="_blank">Example 5b</a>:** *(Work in progress)* Introducing polygons to the mix!
+Creating a for loop which looks for number of polygons in a particular group.
+Not quite working as desired.
+Might make sense to give the parent group an ID but the still not clicking. another day, another polygon!

 **More to come...**